-If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with trying new and unfamiliar things, putting yourself out there, or taking a risk.
+If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

-When strong enough, they can stop you in your tracks; keeping you seemingly paralyzed, frozen, and unable to move forward.
+When strong enough, they can stop you in your tracks, keeping you paralyzed, frozen, and unable to move forward.

-While everyone experiences fear and doubt to some degree, not everyone allows it to keep them from achieving their dreams or reaching their goals.
+While everyone experiences fear and doubt, not everyone allows it to keep them from achieving their dreams or reaching their goals.

 So how do these people do it?

-The key is to refuse to let fear and doubt take over the reins of your life by finding a way to take action in spite of them.
+The key is to refuse to let fear and doubt take over the reins of your life by taking action despite them.

 What Happens To Your Body in Moments of Fear and Doubt